Han Solo: Creation and development

 George Lucas created the Star Wars franchise and both wrote and directed the original Star Wars film.
 In the earliest version of the screenplay, Solo was an alien of the Ureallian race with green skin, enormous gills and no nose.
 He was also a member of the "Jedi Bendu" and was acquainted with General Skywalker.
 The next draft of the script depicted Solo as a bearded, flamboyant pirate; Lucas made him human to better develop his relationships with the other human characters.
 After this alteration, Chewbacca became his alien sidekick.
 By the third draft, Solo had developed into the "tough James Dean style starpilot" that would appear in the finished film.
 Lucas also used Humphrey Bogart as a reference point for the character.

 While developing the story for the first sequel, The Empire Strikes Back, Lucas described Solo as "coming to grips with accepting responsibility."
 An early plot line involved him being separated from Luke while on a crucial mission.
 Lucas thought Solo should meet with a business leader who deals with the Empire and with whom Solo has "some kind of relationship ... like [a] stepfather".
-In the finished film, Solo instead unites with his old friend Lando Calrissian, an administrator willing to conduct business with the Empire.
-In early screenplay drafts of Revenge of the Sith (2005), a ten-year-old Solo helps the Jedi Master Yoda locate General Grievous.
+In the finished film, Solo instead reunites with his old friend Lando Calrissian, an administrator willing to conduct business with the Empire.
+In early screenplay drafts of Revenge of the Sith (2005), a ten-year-old Solo helps Jedi Master Yoda locate General Grievous.
 The early scripts also revealed that Solo was raised by Chewbacca on the Wookiee homeworld Kashyyyk.
 Some concept art of the young Solo was created, but Lucas ultimately decided to remove the character from the film.

-The script for The Force Awakens was written by Michael Arndt, Lawrence Kasdan and the film's director, J. J. Abrams.
+The screenplay for The Force Awakens was written by Michael Arndt, Lawrence Kasdan and the film's director, J. J. Abrams.
 In an early draft, Solo reconciled with Leia and survived the film, but Abrams felt his character was not contributing to the plot in a meaningful way.
 He realized that Solo's death at the hands of his son would move the story forward, while also giving Kylo Ren the chance to develop into a worthy successor to Darth Vader.
 Solo's appearance in the film was influenced by that of Rooster Cogburn in the film True Grit (2010).

+Megan Farokhmanesh of The Verge noted that while Lucas pronounces Solo's first name "Han" (/hæn/), most characters in the films pronounce it "Hahn" (/hɑ:n/).
+She observed that Solo's friend Lando Calrissian is the only character to pronounce it "Han" like Lucas, and that other characters shift to this pronunciation after Lando is introduced in The Empire Strikes Back.
+Portraying Lando in Solo: A Star Wars Story, Donald Glover deliberately used "Han" instead of "Hahn" for consistency.